 This one is a family favorite at our house, so our set is WELL LOVED.
 You can make it yourself, or buy one (we have this Disney version, because… I love Disney, and my kids get a kick out of “knowing” all the characters).

 It consists of many pairs of cards, placed face down on the table (or floor).
 Each player takes a turn flipping two cards face up – and when you get a pair, you keep them!

-At the end, the person with the most pairs wins.
+You build memory skills, At the end, the person with the most pairs wins.

-Even our 3 year old is able to fully grasp the concept and loves the game, and this one tops the list because my husband and I don’t get bored playing – we have to think as hard as they do!
+This is truly one of the best games for a 3 year old; our 3 year old is able to fully grasp the concept and loves the game, and this one tops the list because my husband and I don’t get bored playing – we have to think as hard as they do!

 Ice Cream Scoops of Fun